 An employer can completely escape responsibility by proving that the person who caused all the damages was neither the victim nor an employee, but another person.

-- The damages were due to an "act of God".
+- The damages were due to an "act of God" ("superior force").

-An act of God is an unpredictable and unstoppable event that causes harm or prevents a person from respecting legal obligations.
-An act of God is often a natural disaster, such as torrential rain, an ice storm, a tornado, etc.
+An act of God (also known as "superior force") is an unpredictable and unstoppable event that causes harm or prevents a person from respecting legal obligations.
+Examples include : a natural disaster, such as torrential rain, an ice storm, a tornado, etc.

 Can an employer be held responsible if an employee commits a crime while performing work duties?